gini/gini-capture-sdk-ios/Documentation/source/Customization guide.md

 - [Help screen](#help-screen)

-Customizable assets can be found in [the Assets repo](https://github.com/gini/gini-vision-lib-assets).

 ## Supporting dark mode

 Some background and text colors use the `GiniColor` type with which you can set colors for dark and light modes.
 Please make sure to set contrasting images to the background colors in your `.xcassets` for the Gini Vision Library images you override (e.g. `onboardingPage1`).
 The text colors should also be set in contrast to the background colors.